 Under these circumstances (which we encounter frequently on waterfall hikes), we would have to balance on rocks or fallen logs to try to get across the stream without getting wet (let alone without falling into the water).

-Heck, I’ve even taken advantage of the extra legs to “spider” my way down semi-steep downhills or rocky declines, where I’d maintain at least two points of contact with the surface at all times.
+Heck, I’ve even taken advantage of the extra legs to “spider” my way down steep downhills (especially if there’s loose gravel making for slippery footing) or rocky declines, where I’d maintain at least two points of contact with the surface at all times.

-In addition to stability, trekking poles can also aid in weight distribution, shock absorption, and propulsion.
+In addition to stability, trekking poles can also aid in weight distribution and shock absorption (as well as propulsion).

 The weight distribution and shock absorption means that the poles acting as our third and fourth “legs” can help take some of the weight and impact off of our legs.
 Towards the end of a long hike, we could feel this difference as well as notice the wear-and-tear saved from our legs.